buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcGeometricConstraintResource/Entities/IfcAlignmentVerticalSegment.md

 * line segment - _IfcAlignmentVerticalSegmentTypeEnum_ .LINE.
 * circular arc segment - _IfcAlignmentVerticalSegmentTypeEnum_ .ARC.
-* parabolic arc segment - _IfcAlignmentVerticalSegmentTypeEnum_ .PARABOLICARC. which can describe symmetric and unsymmetric parabolas
+* parabolic arc segment - _IfcAlignmentVerticalSegmentTypeEnum_ .PARABOLICARC. which can describe symmetric parabolas, unsymmetric parabolas can be created by defining two symmetric parabolas segments
 * transition segment with linear curvature variation - _IfcAlignmentVerticalSegmentTypeEnum_ .CLOTHOID.

 For each vertical segment, the following non-redundant information is provided: